waldronlab/curatedMetagenomicData/docs/getting-started.md

 ExpressionSet2phyloseq(eset, simplify = TRUE, relab = FALSE )
 {% endhighlight %}

 Further usage instructions beyond these basic steps are available in the [package vignette](https://bioconductor.org/packages/release/data/experiment/vignettes/curatedMetagenomicData/inst/doc/curatedMetagenomicData.html){:target="_blank"}.

-A list of all datasets is available in the [reference manual](http://bioconductor.org/packages/release/data/experiment/manuals/curatedMetagenomicData/man/curatedMetagenomicData.pdf){:target="_blank"}.
+A list of all datasets currently included in the package is available in the [reference manual](http://bioconductor.org/packages/release/data/experiment/manuals/curatedMetagenomicData/man/curatedMetagenomicData.pdf){:target="_blank"}.

 ### From the Command Line